Video in Black man's suffocation shows cops put hood on him | International

 Rochester police officers took Prude into custody for a mental health evaluation around 7 pm on March 22 for suicidal thoughts -- about eight hours before the encounter that led to his death.
 But his brother said he was only at the hospital for a few hours, according to the reports.
 Police responded again after Joe Prude called 911 at about 3 am to report that his brother had left his house.

 “I want everyone to understand that at no point in time did we feel that this was something that we wanted not to disclose,” Rochester Mayor Lovely Warren said at a press briefing.
-“We are precluded from getting involved in it until that agency (the AG's office) has completed their investigation.”
+“We are precluded from getting involved in it until that agency has completed their investigation.”
 One officer wrote that they put the hood on Prude because he was spitting continuously in the direction of officers and they were concerned about coronavirus.
-Still, activists demanded that officers involved with Prude's death be prosecuted on murder charges and that they be removed from the department while the investigation proceeds.
+Activists demanded that officers involved be prosecuted on murder charges and that they be removed from the department while the investigation proceeds.

-Prude, known to his big Chicago-based family by the nickname “Rell,” was a father of five adult children and had been working at a warehouse within the last year, said his aunt Letoria Moore..
+Prude, known to his big Chicago-based family by the nickname “Rell,” was a father of five adult children and had been working at a warehouse within the last year, said his aunt Letoria Moore.
+“He was just a bright, loving person, just family-oriented, always there for us when we needed him,” she said, and “never hurt or harmed anybody.”

 ALSO READ